Ph.D. in Leadership and Policy

 - Master's degree from an accredited college or university.

 - Two years of post-master's professional work experience.

-- Scores at or above the 50 percent level on one of the following standardized assessments:
+- Submission of one of the following standardized assessments:

 - Graduate Record Examination (GRE)